mmonteith/CanineQuest-Website/README.md

 Website was built by Michelle Monteith in order to show off the game features and give the backstory around the game.

 ### Features
-* Node.js environment
+* Node.js runtime environment with Express web framework
-* Node.js swearjar package (keeps reviews clear of profanity due to the game's family friendly nature)
+* Utilizes the swearjar package (keeps reviews clear of profanity due to the game's family friendly nature)
-* POST and GET endpoints
+* Asynchronous request handling with Ajax